Are vendor relationships costing more than your contracts let on?

 For example: We know a lot of institutions undergoing a rebrand.
 In our opinion, this is not the place for a short-term contract.
 The only time this makes sense is if you don’t plan on using that vendor for ongoing support or development.

-We performed a rebrand in early 2019 and nearly a year later, we discovered assets in need of updating.
-With our (relatively) small digital presence, it’s manageable.
+We performed a rebrand in early 2019 and nearly a year later, we discovered assets still in need of updating.
+Even with our (relatively) small digital presence, it was a continuous effort.
 For institutions with thousands of website pages, hundreds of paper forms, brochures, and packets, across multiple physical locations, it’s going to take a while to make it all consistent.

-Make sure your vendor will be there to help along the way.
+Make sure your vendor will be there to help along the way, and that they truly understand your mission, including how you’re positioned in the community.

 1. Time: Invest and build large scope-of-work projects